mackydequillo921-pixel/TECHNOPATH_SEAIT_GUIDE_MAP/SYSTEM_DOCUMENTATION.md

 ## System Overview

-**SEAIT Campus Guide** is a comprehensive mobile navigation application designed for the South East Asian Institute of Technology (SEAIT) campus.
+**SEAIT Campus Guide** is a comprehensive Progressive Web App (PWA) designed for the South East Asian Institute of Technology (SEAIT) campus.
 The system helps students, faculty, and visitors navigate the campus efficiently through an interactive map, QR code scanning, AI-powered chatbot assistance, and real-time notifications.

 ### Purpose
 - Provide indoor and outdoor campus navigation